mikenewbon/blender-studio/docs/architecture.md

 In film-, collection- and asset-related views, the respective querysets are filtered to only include the objects with `is_published=True`.
 For example, attempting to access an asset in an unpublished film should result in a 404 Not Found error, even if the asset itself is marked as published.
-This is not checked in the api-asset view, though (perhaps it should be).

 ##### Production Logs / Weeklies